NWChemEx/TensorWrapper/docs/source/developer/design/overview.rst

 Main discussion: :ref:`tw_designing_the_opgraph`.

 The ``Expression`` component contains a user-friendly mechanism for composing tensors using TensorWrapper's DSL.
-The result is a CSL.
-In practice, CSLs contain extraneous information (and in C++ are typically represented by heavily nested template instantiations which are not fun to look at).
+The result is a :ref:`term_cst`.
+In practice, CSTs contain extraneous information (and in C++ are typically represented by heavily nested template instantiations which are not fun to look at).
 The ``OpGraph`` component is designed to be an easier-to-manipulate, more-programmer-friendly representation of the tensor algebra the user requested than the ``Expression`` component.
 It is the ``OpGraph`` which is used to drive executing the backends.
 Responsibilities include:

-- Converting the CST to an AST
+- Converting the CST to an :ref:`term_ast`
 - Runtime optimizations of the AST

 Implementation-Facing External Dependencies